Potato Casserole Recipes | 5 Easy Vintage Potato Bakes & Comfort Dinners

 Instructions

-Bring to a boil; thicken slightly with a flour-and-water mixture.
+As it starts to boil, thicken slightly with a flour-and-water mixture.

 Make dumpling dough: mix flour, baking powder, and salt; cut in shortening; add milk to form a soft dough.